 Dental crowns are customized to meet your unique needs.
-Restorative dentist Dr. Mark Jefferies works with you to create natural looking, long lasting dental crowns that blend seamlessly with your existing teeth.
-As an experienced restorative dentist in Herndon, VA, Dr. Jefferies offers unmatched patient care and high-quality restorations to improve the function and health of your smile.
+Dr. Mark Jefferies works with you to create natural looking, long lasting dental crowns that blend seamlessly with your existing teeth.
+As an experienced restorative dentist in Herndon, VA, Dr. Jefferies offer unmatched patient care and high-quality restorations to improve the function and health of your smile.

 Who Should Consider A Dental Crown?

 During your visit, Dr. Jefferies will listen to your dental concerns, evaluate your teeth, and explore your treatment options.
 Patients may need a dental crown for a variety of reasons.
 Crowns can be used to address multiple types of general, restorative, and cosmetic dental crowns.